mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 ==== Register File

-Most ISAs say that the machine should have a set of registers, often called the _register file_.
+Most ISAs state that the machine should have a set of registers, often called the _register file_.
 This is storage that instructions will have fast and direct access to.
 The ISA defines how many registers there should be and how large they are.
 Each register in the file is assigned a number and instructions can refer to the particular register by its number.